Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Riskified Ltd. (RSKD) Investors and Encourages Investors to Contact the Firm Before July 1, 2022

-NEW YORK, June 09, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Riskified Ltd. (“Riskified” or the “Company”) (: RSKD) Class A ordinary shares in or traceable to the Company’s July 2021 initial public offering (the “IPO”).
+The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of New York on behalf of those who acquired Riskified Ltd. (“Riskified” or the “Company”) (NYSE: RSKD) Class A ordinary shares in or traceable to the Company’s July 2021 initial public offering (the “IPO”).
 Investors have until July 1, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 Riskified operates a risk management platform that utilizes machine learning to protect its merchant-clients from fraud.
 Riskified’s proprietary machine learning platform purportedly identifies the individual behind each online interaction, helping Riskified’s customers, who consist of online merchants, eliminate risk and uncertainty from their businesses.